 Greece: fans and players donate blood to health service

-Veterans of Greece's UEFA EURO 2004-winning team and current members of the national side are leading a social media campaign in which footballers are asking fans to donate blood to the nation's health service.
+Veterans of Greece’s UEFA EURO 2004 winning team and current members of the national team are leading a social media campaign in which footballers are asking fans to donate blood to the nation’s health service.

-PSAP, Greece's football players' union, has donated medical material to Athens hospitals.
+PSAP, Greece’s players’ union, has donated medical material to hospitals in Athens.

-The Hungarian Football Federation (MLSZ), including staff and national team players, has donated over €85,000 to three organisations working on the front lines of the fight to contain COVID-19: the National Ambulance Services, the Children Catering Foundation and the Szent László Kórház – a hospital treating many of the country's COVID-19 patients.
-The donation was channelled through the Játékidő Alapítvány Foundation run by Mainz striker Ádám Szalai.
+The Hungarian Football Federation, including staff and national team players, has donated over €85,000 to three organisations working on the front lines in the fight to contain COVID-19: the national ambulance service, the children’s catering foundation and Szent László Kórház – a hospital treating many of the country’s COVID-19 patients.
+The donation was channelled through the Játékidő Alapítvány Foundation run by FSV Mainz 05 striker Ádám Szalai.

-Using the motto #csakegyutt ('only together'), national team players have also posted short video messages on Facebook appealing to the public to stay at home to slow the virus's spread.
+Using the motto #csakegyutt or ‘Only together’, national team players have also posted short video messages on Facebook appealing to the public to stay at home to slow the virus’s spread.

-The Football Association of Iceland (KSÍ) has launched a social media campaign called Áfram Ísland or 'keeping moving'.
-This encourages young footballers and their families to keep fit and hone their skills ready for the day football can safely kick off again.
-Every day, video clips of FA training exercises for ten-year-olds are posted on Instagram and Facebook.
-Sometimes they include a personal message from members of the men's or women's national teams.
+The Football Association of Iceland has launched a social media campaign called Áfram Ísland or ‘Keeping moving’ to encourage young footballers and their families to keep fit and hone their skills ready for the day when football can safely kick off again.
+Every day, video clips of training exercises for ten-year-olds are posted on Instagram and Facebook.
+Sometimes they include a personal message from members of the men’s or women’s national teams.

 The campaign has received extensive coverage in the national media, with Iceland international Hannes Halldórsson’s training tips proving a big hit with Iceland’s young footballers.
 Some club sides have released videos of players teaching skills that are easy to practise indoors.